ldionne/mpl11/README.md

 we can discuss.

+### How do we propagate optimizations?
+Is it possible to have those two below automatically?
+Using adaptors maybe?

+    template <typename Sequence, typename F>
+    struct has_optimization<transform<Sequence, F>, optimization::O1_size>
+        : has_optimization<Sequence, optimization::O1_size>
+    { };

+    template <typename Sequence, typename F>
+    struct has_optimization<transform<Sequence, F>, optimization::O1_unpack>
+        : has_optimization<Sequence, optimization::O1_unpack>
+    { };

+Pitfall: If we propagate the O1_unpack optimization, since unpack is not an intrinsic, it is not specialized by the adaptor automatically.
+So the adaptor should specialize unpack manually, which is not practical.

 ### Multiple-dispatch everlasting problem
 Here is approximately what they do in the current MPL.
 Let Operation be the operator that we're implementing.
 We have: